sinkingsugar/nimtorch/README.md

 **Because nim compiles into cpp, this is not a wrapper or binding library, this is 1:1 ATen bare metal**

-The only requirement from pytorch is ATens core tensor library; because of this nimtorch is extremely versatible and can compile on any kind of device.
+The only requirement from pytorch is ATens core tensor library, because of this nimtorch is extremely versatible and can compile on any kind of device.

 ## Current status